 Hi, I’m Alisha!

-I’m a writer and folk musician living on unceded Garigal land in Australia.
+I’m a writer and folk musician living on unceded Eora land in Australia.
 My work explores the relationship between the body, deep ecology, and magic.
 I’m interested in myth, memory, identity, and the interconnectedness of human and more-than-human worlds.

 I work as Submissions Manager for The Suburban Review and freelance as a copywriter, editor, designer, and multimedia creative.
 I’m an avid traveller, though I feel most at home amongst the tea trees and whip birds of Yuin Country on the NSW far south coast, as well as the river red gums and dry scrub of Kamilaroi land, where I was born, and to which I return in my dreams.